Custom Parsers and Guards

 To create a custom parser, implement a function of the Parser<?>

 type.
-For example, to create a parser that parses a number from a string, write:
+For example, to create a parser that parses a stringified number from a number:

 }